 I walked away from my experience at poi day having made some new local friends, a better understanding of the farming practices on the island, a totally unique travel experience to share, a full stomach, wrinkled water-logged fingers, and a big bag of freshly made poi.
 I had so much fun that I honestly was a bit leery of even sharing this Kauai find in fear of it becoming overrun.
 But Stacy Sproat-Beck, the executive director of the foundation, assured me they can always use the extra hands at Poi Day!

-Simply show up every Thursday!
-Be prepared to get up early – they are serious about getting an early start – at 5 AM!
-However they accept volunteers to show up anytime before 8 AM.
+Want to join the weekly poi day or monthly community workday?
+Call Waipa Foundation at 826-9969 or email them at [email protected].
 The work and lunch ends around noon.
 Also, this is serious work, not a tourist experience where you get to take pictures and do a half ass job at helping.
 You are coming to do real work and be a part of a team.
-See more info here.